"Thousands have lived without love, not one without water."

 A newly-dug well can help children in Luanda, Kenya, spend their day in school instead of gathering water, while BioSand filters can prevent water-borne illnesses in El Bejuco, Nicaragua.
 There are no cookie-cutter solutions to the water crisis, just as there are no cookie-cutter communities or people.

-The Pure Water Access Project is dedicated to providing culturally-sensitive, data-driven solutions in its mission to eliminate local water crises all over the world.
+The Pure Water Access Project was dedicated to providing culturally-sensitive, data-driven solutions in its mission to eliminate local water crises all over the world.